Information and tips on how to prevent a fire and what to do in the event of a fire at home and on-campus.

 To prevent a fire from starting you should:

-- Do not leave the kitchen when you are cooking.
+- Not leave the kitchen when you are cooking.

-- Do not put candles near anything that could catch fire, like curtains or sofas.
+- Not put candles near anything that could catch fire, like curtains or sofas.

-- You should make a safety plan to make sure that you can get out of your home if there is a fire.
+- Make a safety plan to ensure you can get out of your home in the event of a fire.

-- Try to keep calm and get out as quickly as you can – do not stop to collect things.
-If there is smoke, keep low where the air is clearer.
+- Keep calm and get out as quickly as you can, do not stop to collect things.

-- If you can't get out and you are on the ground or first floor, drop some cushions, pillows or blankets out of the window to land on and carefully lower yourself.
+- If you cannot get out and are on the ground floor, drop pillows or blankets out of the window to land on and carefully lower yourself.

-- If you cannot get out of any doors or windows, go into a room where there is no fire.
-Shut the door.
-Put a towel, blanket or clothing at the bottom of the door to stop smoke coming in.
+- If you cannot get out of any doors or windows, go into a room where there is no fire and put a towel, blanket or clothing at the bottom of the door to stop smoke coming in.

-If you see a fire, don’t try to tackle it yourself.
+- If you see a fire, do not try to tackle it yourself.
 Raise the alarm and evacuate the area.